Borrowing or withdrawing money from your 401(k) plan

 How much can you withdraw?

 Generally, you can't withdraw more than the total amount you've contributed to the plan, minus the amount of any previous hardship withdrawals you've made.
 In some cases, though, you may be able to withdraw the earnings on contributions you've made.
 Check with your plan administrator for more information on the rules that apply to withdrawals from your 401(k) plan.
+(Note: Beginning in 2019, participants may also withdraw amounts representing qualified nonelective and matching contributions, as well as investment earnings.)

 What are the advantages of withdrawing money from your 401(k) in cases of hardship?